Bharanidharan13/Face-Recognition-System/README.md

 ---

 ## 🚀 How to Run
--- Add training images
+- Add training images

   Place clear frontal face images of students in the student_images/ folder.

   Ensure each image filename matches the student's name (e.g., JohnDoe.jpg).

--- Run the script
+- Run the script

   Run app.py in python interpreter(prefer:python 3.9.13)

---Use the GUI
+-Use the GUI

   Click Start Recognition to begin detecting faces via webcam.

   Click Stop Recognition to end the recognition process.

   Press Exit to close the application.

 ---

 ## 🧪 Output Example (Attendance.csv)

 Once a face is recognized, attendance is recorded in the Attendance.csv file, which will look something like this:

-Example,
+Example:

 Name | Log In Time | Date
 johndoe | 09:45:12 AM | 07-May-2025
 janedoe | 09:46:25 AM | 07-May-2025

---Name: The name of the recognized individual.
+-Name: The name of the recognized individual.
---Log In Time: The time when the individual was detected.
+-Log In Time: The time when the individual was detected.
---Date: The date of attendance.
+-Date: The date of attendance.